 - Report to the EC/REA with ethical approvals, informed consent forms and patient information material of datasets to be used within PhenoMeNal e-infrastructure development – D7.5

 Work Package 8: Data provenance, Compliance, and Integrity

-WP8 will ensure building a federated infrastructure, by essence, requires the stakeholders to agree on reporting and communication standards for messages and information to be reliably brokered and exchanged between systems.
+WP8 (led by UOXF) will ensure building a federated infrastructure, by essence, requires the stakeholders to agree on reporting and communication standards for messages and information to be reliably brokered and exchanged between systems.
 Contingent to a central demand to ensure data evaluation, audit and review imposes that provenance, traceability and integrity of data is delivered.
 WP8 will therefore develop a set of modular format specifications to achieve maximum efficiency during data exchange with each module focusing on specific component of data management, while retaining compatibility with existing community standards and addressing distinct and complementary scenarios of usage.
 Data safety and patient de-identification schemes developed in WP7 will be considered.

 - Define metadata and data exchange standards, along with technical and user documentations.